cpbotha/cpbotha.github.io/content/posts/2004-01-27-that-laptop-that-you-were-going-to-buy-me.md

   - Uncategorized

 ---
 You do remember that laptop that you were going to buy for me?
-I&#8217;ve changed my mind as to which laptop I want.
+I’ve changed my mind as to which laptop I want.
 I would rather fancy a fully-configured Samsung X10, thanks.
 That would be a 1.7GHz Centrino, 1G of RAM, 80G hard drive and the 8-hour (!) battery, all in a gloriously thin and light 1.8kg package.

 Click [here][1] and drool.